PolymerLabs/iron-overlay/README.md

 ## iron-overlay-container

-Hosts the overlay renderers, keeps track of the opened overlays and delegates `tap` event and `esc` keyboard event to the top overlay.
+Hosts the overlay renderers, keeps track of the opened overlays.
 This element should be placed in a stacking-context safe node (e.g. `document.body`).

 ```html
 <div style="transform: translateZ(0);">